RobinBressan/regex-parser/README.md

 Contributing
 ------------

-All contributions are welcome and must pass the tests.
-If you add a new feature, please write tests for it.
+All contributions are welcome.
+If you add a new feature, ensure all tests are green!

 License
 -------